 This section describes the entanglement stressors introduced into the water through naval training and testing, the relative magnitude and location of these activities, and provides the basis for analysis of potential impacts on resources in the remainder of Chapter 3 (Affected Environment and Environmental Consequences).
 To assess the entanglement risk of materials expended during training and testing, the Navy examined the characteristics of these items (e.g., size and rigidity) for their potential to entangle marine animals.
-For a constituent of military expended materials to entangle a marine animal.
-The item must be flexible enough to wrap around the animal or appendages, or trapped in the jaw, baleen, etc. This analysis includes the potential impacts from three types of military expended materials: (1) wires and cables, (2) decelerators/parachutes, and (3) biodegradable polymer.
-Unlike typical fishing nets and lines, the Navy's equipment, other than biodegradable polymer, is not designed for trapping or entanglement purposes.
+For a constituent of military expended materials to entangle a marine animal the item must be flexible enough to wrap around the animal or appendages, or trapped in the jaw, baleen, etc. This analysis includes the potential impacts from three types of military expended materials: (1) wires and cables, (2) decelerators/parachutes, and (3) biodegradable polymer.
 The Navy deploys equipment designed for military purposes and strives to reduce the risk of accidental entanglement posed by any item it releases into the sea.
+Arresting gear cables are not an entanglement concern due to their heavy weight and thickness.
+These cables weigh approximately 450 lb., reach 110 ft. in length, and are several inches thick.
+Therefore, they do not loop and are not able to wrap around an animal or appendage and will not be discussed further in this document.